-With that in mind we shouldn't be surprised, that there are 3 frameworks in Server-Side Swift that you can use to create a backend: Perfect, Kitura and Vapor.
+With that in mind we shouldn't be surprised, that there are three frameworks in Server-Side Swift that you can use to create a backend: Perfect, Kitura and Vapor.

-I'll focus and compare last 2 of those...
+I'll focus and compare the last two of those...
 Why?
-Because Vapor (according to Github stars) is the most popular one (it has recently outgrown Perfect), and while Kitura is the least popular one, IBM is standing behind it, making it more natural choice for enterprise backends.
-I'll also try to answer if it is a good idea to use Server-Side-Swift in a broader context of more popular frameworks.
+Because Vapor (according to Github stars) is the most popular one (it has recently outgrown Perfect), and while Kitura is the least popular one, IBM is standing behind it, making it a more natural choice for enterprise backends.
+I'll also try to answer the question of whether is a good idea to use Server-Side-Swift in the broader context of more popular frameworks.

-At this point both Vapor and Kitura came close to features parity.
+At this point, both Vapor and Kitura came close to feature parity.
 Let's make a general overview, without getting into details:

 brew tap vapor/tap brew install vapor/tap/vapor

 brew tap ibm-swift/kitura brew install kitura

 Both have a simple project template to kickstart development and are easy to use with Xcode:Kitura

 Both frameworks use Swift Package Manager.
 Right now, Server-Side-Swift may be the single most important thing that will make SPM popular, as iOS developers are more accustomed to CocoaPods and Carthage.